bryce-carson/whyse/README.md

+# About
+The WEB Hypertext System[^2] implemented in Emacs Lisp for Norman Ramsey's Noweb[^1] rather than Knuth's Pascal-based WEB or the later CWEB.

+[^1]: Ramsey, Norman.
+Literate Programming Simplified.
+IEEE Software, 11(5):97–105, September 1994

+[^2]: Brown, M. and Bogdan D. Czejdo.
+“A Hypertext for Literate Programming.”
+International Conference on Computing and Information (1991)

 # WHYSE ⸺ The WEB HYpertext System in Emacs
 WHYSE is an integrated development environment for Noweb and LaTeX, integrating these tools with new system features for editing and reviewing literate programs.

-The IDE is based off of the work by Brown and Czejdo from 1991, and is in early development.
+The IDE is inspired by the system described in Brown and Czejdo's 1991 ICCI conference proceeding, and is in early development.

 # Development overview
 To orient new contributors and help adventurous hackers use the software, this